csseeker/differ/README.md

 2. Ensure all tests pass and maintain >90% code coverage
 3. Use the result pattern for error handling instead of exceptions
 4. All I/O operations must be async with `CancellationToken` support

+## Release Management

+- Follow the playbook in `docs/RELEASE.md` for tagging and shipping builds.
+- Use `docs/QA.md` as the pre-release validation checklist.
+- Start each release draft from `docs/RELEASE_NOTES_TEMPLATE.md` to keep notes consistent.
+- Package builds manually using the commands in the release playbook, then upload artifacts to GitHub Releases.
+- Generate MSIX installers with `scripts/create-msix.ps1` when you need an installer experience.

 ## License